kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 ---

 This article explores the way the microservice architecture can be used together with Java EE using the new KumuluzEE framework.
 It expands on the benefits and drawbacks compared to the monolithic architecture that's popular in Java EE.
 It shows how to quickly and simply develop two microservices with standard Java EE using KumuluzEE.
-You can find the examples produced in this article on [GitHub](https://github.com/TFaga/kumuluzee-example).
+You can find the examples produced in this article on [GitHub](https://github.com/TFaga/kumuluzee-examples) under the name `microservice-simple`.

 # Why microservices?